12 Ingredients To Upgrade Basic Baked Potatoes

 Mexican-style toppings are another no-brainer when it comes to topping your baked potatoes with creative ingredients.
 They pack a ton of bright, complex flavor and some heat as well (if you're into that kind of thing).

-Our friend Ashley Shuering enjoys topping her baked potatoes with "salsa, shredded cheese, and Greek yogurt."
+Our friend Ashley Schuering enjoys topping her baked potatoes with "salsa, shredded cheese, and Greek yogurt."
 She goes on to say, "You can also add taco meat if you want, but it's surprisingly filling without."
 Whether you opt for the meat or not, the blend of spicy and cheesy with the creaminess of Greek yogurt makes perfect sense.
 After all, Greek yogurt is the perfect substitute for sour cream.
 Plus, you've likely had this flavor and texture combination before with tacos, burritos, and other classic Mexican dishes.

-In addition to Shuering's topping recommendation, adding things like a squeeze of lime, chili powder, or Tajin seasoning, and diced or sliced jalapenos could only upgrade your baked potatoes even more.
+In addition to Schuering's topping recommendation, adding things like a squeeze of lime, chili powder, or Tajin seasoning, and diced or sliced jalapenos could only upgrade your baked potatoes even more.
 Finely diced red onions, fresh cilantro, and corn aren't bad ideas either.
 Or, for a touch of smokiness, add a sprinkle of paprika over the top as a finishing touch.

 Classic American flavors